-I remember those days when I managed to get my two young children through the airport, lead them onto the plane, deal with take-off and landing, hope I had enough snacks to last the flight, and keep them entertained—non-stop.
+When my kids were little, we flew each year to visit my mom.
+What an ordeal!
+I had to maneuver them through the airport, lead them on the plane, deal with take-off and landing, hope I had enough snacks to last the entire flight, and keep them entertained non-stop.
+It was incredibly stressful!

 - Useful Items to Bring on the Plane